 He set it down on a clear wall.

-“The best time to do it is just after the sun is setting, at this time your body tries sleeping.
-Being in this state is referred to the astral consciousness.
+“The best time to do it is just after the sun is setting; at this time, your body tries sleeping.
+Being in this state is referred to as the astral consciousness.
 It is when you are more likely to shift your soul from your body, which is something you need in order to create your tulpa.
 Your soul will travel into the mirror and drag it out once it can move.”

-Nick stared across at his new mirror, looking at himself sit just beyond the glass.
+Nick stared across at his new mirror, looking at himself sitting just beyond the glass.

 Nick turned his head away from the mirror till it sat in his peripherals, but he found that the light from his computer screen was distracting him.

-Nick got up and started to shut down his computer, he closed all his windows then hovered over the shutdown button.
+Nick got up and started to shut down his computer; he closed all his windows and then hovered over the shutdown button.

 “Fuck it, I want to do this.”

 Nick put the mirror in his peripherals and waited for his pc to completely shut down, watching out of the corner of his eye at his reflection.
-The lights slowly dimming as his monitor went through the stages of shutting down.
-Eventually he was left to himself and Jac.
-Focusing on moving while remaining still he watched cautiously optimistic for the movement of his new friend.
-He started falling asleep, allowing himself to drift off he found his vision getting darker and darker, till he eventually faced darkness.
+The lights slowly dimmed as his monitor went through the stages of shutting down.
+Eventually, he was left to himself and Jac.
+Focusing on moving while remaining still, he watched cautiously, optimistic about the movement of his new friend.
+He started falling asleep, allowing himself to drift off.
+He found his vision getting darker and darker till he eventually faced darkness.

 “Hey Nick, wake up.”
 A voice called out.